Teaching With Documents Lesson Plan:

 - Ask for volunteers to research other inventions or improvements to inventions that significantly influenced the changing landscape of the American West, such as the rifle, six-shooter, telegraph, windmill, and locomotive.
 Arrange for these students to conduct a panel discussion for the class on the effects of these improvements on life in the West.

-A larger image of the featured document is available through the Archival Research Catalog (ARC).
+A larger image of the featured document is available through the Online Catalog (OPA).

 Ray, Emily and Wynell Schamel.
 "Glidden's Patent Application for Barbed Wire."
 Social Education61, 1 (January 1997): 52 - 55.